Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 ### Send to a queue

-This example sends a message to a queue that is assumed to already exist, created via the azure portal or az commands.
+This example sends a message to a queue that is assumed to already exist, created via the Azure portal or az commands.

 ```Python
 from azure.servicebus import ServiceBusClient